manikumt/Bayport-test/README.md

 * When you've completed all the questions, share your repository with us by sending us the repo's URL.
 # Linux
-* What is the command to list the contents of a direcory, line by line and ordered by size ascending in human readable format?
+* What is the command to list the contents of a direcory, line by line and ordered by size ascending in human readable format? ls -lShr  (used man ls -to check the -S arg)

 * How would you add a DNS server to a network interface in Linux?
+	Add a nameserver entry to /etc/resolv.conf , unclear whats meant by interface, can set for different domains, not interface afaik

 * If the DNS server you've just added is not reachable, how can you get any particular hostname to resolve locally?
+	Add an entry to /etc/hosts with the IP and dns name

-* How would you check for SELinux related errors?
+* How would you check for SELinux related errors? start by inspecting syslog and /var/log/audit/audit.log

-* Write the commands to add 30GB disk space to a logical volume named "docker" that belongs to a logical group named "docker-group".
+* Write the commands to add 30GB disk space to a logical volume named "docker" that belongs to a logical group named "docker-group". lvextend -L +30G docker-group/docker

 * In the root of this repository, create a Bash script called "listit.sh", when executed, this script must do the following (in order):
     * Create a file called directories.list that contains the directory names only of the current directory.
     * Add a line at the beginning of the directories.list file that reads "line one's line".